khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 This has a consequence: _there's more and more video games._

 Second, Steam is a digital store.
 This means that Valve doesn't have an inventory costs.
 It costs almost the same for Valve to carry 1,000  games or 10,000 games.
-Scarcity and marginal cost become irrelevant.
+In a way, Valve has an incentive to carry _as many games as possible._[^barn].

-In a way, Valve has an incentive to carry _as many games as possible._[^barn]
+Let's say you've written a platformer.
+You manage to make it available on Steam (as are FIXME: 540,000 other platformers).
+How do you get people to buy it?
+When you've got dozens of competitors, with similar offerings, your only way to get more clients is to slash your prices.

-So, if you add this two facts together what do you get?
+So, on the one hand we have more and more games, and on the other hand the So, if you add this two facts together what do you get?
 Hundreds of games released.
 There only so much time in a day.
 The traditional way to solve this has been advertising.
 Marketing produces differentiation.